 - Perturbations in neurotransmitter signaling can interfere with REM/NREM oscillations, leading to impaired sleep.

 Understanding the neurocircuitry of sleep has allowed researchers to identify biomarkers that can be measured in urine.
 These biomarkers can help characterize patients’ individual biochemical imbalances, as well as help healthcare practitioners select and monitor therapeutic interventions.
 Several correlations between central brain activity and peripheral biomarkers have been reported, such as:

 - Overactivity of certain wake centers in the brain can trigger the release of norepinephrine which is reflected in urinary norepinephrine levels.
 Therapeutic strategies that successfully regulate norepinephrine output may help promote sleep.

 - Exercise-induced increase in epinephrine correlates with a delay in REM sleep onset (Netzer, 2001), and total REM sleep is lower following exercise.
 Accordingly, exercise has been shown to stimulate an increase in urinary epinephrine.

-Analysis of peripheral biomarkers may also help predict who will respond to various sleep medications and/or supplements, thereby simplifying the therapeutic protocol.
+Analysis of peripheral biomarkers may also help predict who will respond to various sleep medications, thereby simplifying the therapeutic protocol.
 For example, in a study of a sleep-inducing benzodiazepine, patients who had a favorable antidepressant response had significantly higher pretreatment urinary epinephrine and norepinephrine levels than control subjects, while no such difference was found among nonresponders.